Monday, 18 November 2024

 To stick with tradition, I also took along some of my home made treacle toffee.

 Looking ahead, I feel more optimistic.
 Plans are being put in place, which should hopefully help to make things a little less stressful for me.
-I'm continuing to keep my focus on home and family, and I'm really starting to get excited about Christmas now.
+I'm continuing to keep my main focus on home and family, and I'm really starting to get excited for Christmas now.
 Chatting with Lily earlier in the week, we have decided to spend our December weekends much closer to home this year, and I am very much looking forward to it.

 J. X

-Sunday 27 October 2024
+Sunday, 27 October 2024

 October Sunshine